Frequently Asked Questions

 Q. Can Minors attend classes?

-A: Minors can attend Foundational Skills and GED Preparation classes.
+A: Minors can attend Bridge and High School Equivalency Preparation classes.
 They may not attend Adult High School Classes.
 Please click here for additional minor information.

 Q. How do I get started?